pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

 * Register for the Ping DevOps program and install/configure `pingctl` with your User and Key
 * Install [Git](https://git-scm.com/downloads)
 * Follow the instructions on the helm [Getting Started](https://helm.pingidentity.com/getting-started/) page up through updating to the latest charts to ensure you have the latest version of our charts
-* Access to a Kubernetes cluster
+* Access to a Kubernetes cluster.
+You can enable Kubernetes in Docker Desktop for a simple cluster, which was the cluster used for this guide (on the Mac platform).

 ## Clone the `getting-started` repository